Translated by Tomoka Aono

 Written by Jumpei Kawashima

-Hakone is a small town surrounded by mountains in southwest of Kanagawa prefecture.
-As it is easily accessed from Tokyo, Hakone has been a popular day trip destination for tourists, especially Hakone-Yumoto (箱根湯本) which attracts a lot of tourists as a gateway to the Hakone area.
+Hakone is a small town surrounded by mountains in the southwest of Kanagawa Prefecture.
+As it is easily accessed from Tokyo, Hakone has long been a popular day trip destination for visitors, especially Hakone-Yumoto which attracts a lot of tourists as a gateway to the Hakone area.

-Shōtengai - A Charming Shop Alley
+A Traditional and Charming Japanese Shop Alley

 Scenic View from Ajisai-bashi